react-epfl/graasp-developers/source/index.html.md

 ```
 GET /app-instance-resources/<id>
 ```
-Fetching a single `app-instance-resource`, by appending its ID in the endpoint's path:
+Fetching a single `AppInstanceResource`, by appending its ID in the endpoint's path:

 &nbsp;
 &nbsp;